Ham Polo Club: History

 Ham Polo Club is the last remaining of the many clubs that existed as satellites to London's 'Big Three' – Ranelagh, Hurlingham and Roehampton.
 The club began life as the Ham Common Polo Club in 1926, with one full sized ground and two smaller rounds.
 The first ground was next door to Brown Gates House, Church Road, Ham Common, home of the first chairman, Loftus Storey.

 The full-sized ground lay between Richmond Gates and Sheen and a regular coach there was Johnny Traill, the first Argentine 10 goaler, who lived at nearby Roehampton.
 Ham Common Polo Club, together with Stoke d'Abernon and clubs such as Worcester Park, Kingsbury and Crystal Palace, was ideal for Londoners who did not compete in the major tournaments at the 'Big Three' but who played for the fun of the game.
 The 1939 season was necessarily the last for the next six years.

 Ham was revived in 1946 largely by the efforts of William "Billy" Francis Walsh (1907–1992).
 On returning from service in the Army, Walsh found that Captain Tom Brigg, the owner of the stables where he had worked, had died and the stables were on the market.
 Using his gratuity Walsh bought the stables and began offering a livery service to club members.
 Loftus Storey returned as club Chairman, formed a committee, appointed Billy as Polo Manager and Ham Polo Club was revived under HPA rules.
 It is widely believed that Lord Cowdray, Arthur Lucas and Billy Walsh were the trio who rescued polo in the United Kingdom after the war.

 The first post-war English polo tournament was held at Roehampton in 1947 and the Ham Polo Club team carried off the premier trophy the Roehampton Cup (now played for at Ham).
 Three years later the club began using a field adjacent to Ham House for matches.
 Then in 1954, George Stevens, The Dysart families' tenant at Ham House Farm' agreed to turn the Ham House orchard into a polo field for the club.

 The first president of the club was Major Archie David the patron of the Friars Park team.
 The Autumn cup which he presented is still played for annually at Ham.
 Johnny Traill became a familiar figure at the club and Edward Tauchert Rescued the Roehampton Trophy from the Roehampton Golf Club.

-In 1970, thanks largely to the efforts of the then President Sir David Brown, the club purchased the freehold of the land.
+In 1970, thanks largely to the efforts of the then president Sir David Brown, the club purchased the freehold of the land.
 Sixteen years later land adjacent was purchased and the club gained another ground.
-In 1982, at the age of seventy, Billy Walsh retired as manager of the club to become President.
+In 1982, at the age of seventy, Billy Walsh retired as manager of the club to become president.
 He was succeeded by two further generations managing Ham Polo Club, Peggy, his daughter and Tim, his grandson.

-The club continues to play polo between May and September, managed by Marcus Hancock.
-The current President is Col. Geoffrey Godbold OBE TD DL.
-The club's Chairman is Howard Davis.
+The club continues to play polo between May and September, managed by Antonino Menard.
+The current president is Col. Geoffrey Godbold OBE TD DL.
+The club's Chairman is Simon Chamberlain.